andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 **Decoupled Application Shells:** If you need to switch from an ASP.NET Core Web API to a console-based CLI or a serverless AWS Lambda function, you only swap out or add a new entry point class inside `application/`.
 The business context, domain interfaces, and decorator pipelines remain untouched.

-## 5. Isolation of Frameworks and Libraries
+# 5. Isolation of Frameworks and Libraries: The Anti-Corruption Layer (ACL)

-Anti-Corruption Layer

-**Option 1) Ideally**, technical aspects implemented through frameworks or libraries should be outsourced to **separate projects** and integrated into the main project as dependencies.
+To prevent third-party frameworks, object-relational mappers (ORMs), or external APIs from bleeding into and contaminating your core domain logic, you must implement an **Anti-Corruption Layer (ACL)**.
+Depending on codebase size, team organization, and deployment scale, this isolation can be achieved through two distinct structural strategies.

+## 5.1 Option 1: Multi-Project Physical Isolation (Enterprise Scale)

+For large-scale systems or multi-team environments, third-party libraries and infrastructure tools should be moved out of the main domain assembly entirely.
+They live in dedicated, compile-time **isolated sub-projects** integrated as flat dependencies.

 ```
 carrental                     → depends on: -endpoint, -resource, -storage, -...